Foreign Exchange Guide to Brazil

 - Sending money to Brazil - save on Brazilian real bank transfers to Brazil

-- Brazilian real exchange rates - latest info & charts.
+- Brazilian real exchange rates - latest & historic exchange rates.

 Brazilian real (BRL) general currency information

-Trading in Brazil’s real contributes to around 1% of the foreign exchange market’s daily turnover.
+Trading in Brazil’s real contributes to around 1% of the foreign exchange market daily turnover.
 The real is subdivided into 100 centavos.

 The value of Brazil’s real is heavily influenced by commodities prices, given that the country’s top exports include iron ore, crude oil and the ‘soft’ commodities, especially soybeans.